vseehausen/permissionless-create2/doc/eip.md

    - It is permissioned as a chain can choose to not include a specific CREATE2 factory contract preinstalled.
    - Attempts to standardize this with [RIP-7740](https://github.com/ethereum/RIPs/blob/master/RIPS/rip-7740.md) have not been successful.

-This ERC proposes a permissionless alternative to the mechanisms described above with none of their downsides.
+This ERC proposes a permissionless alternative fourth mechanisms to the existing ones described above with none of their downsides.
 Additionally, it standardizes a set of deployment parameters for a **unique** CREATE2 factory deployment.
 This ensures a common CREATE2 factory for the community, instead of having multiple competing copies at different addresses with slightly different code.
 This single CREATE2 factory copy can be used to bootstrap additional deterministic deployment infrastructure (such as the aforementioned comprehensive CreateX universal contract deployer).

 ## Specification